 Types of chemical toilet

 The most basic type of chemical toilet is affectionately known as a ‘bucket and chuck it’ (image left).
 It is slightly more sophisticated than just a bucket, but not much.
+One example of these cheap and cheerful toilets is Hi Gear Portable Toilet.

 If you prefer your waste secured in a holding tank, look for the next level of unit – typified by Thetford’s Porta Potti range (image right).
 The Porta Potti comes in two parts.
 The upper section is a combined flush-water tank and toilet bowl with a detachable seat and cover.
 The lower section is the waste holding tank.
 The two sections come apart easily, allowing you to empty the waste conveniently and hygienically.